Copyright law of the United Kingdom: Radio prior to 1988

 There is no copyright in a radio broadcast transmitted in the United Kingdom before 1 June 1957, the commencement date of the Copyright Act 1956.
-Prior to that Act, there was no such thing as broadcast copyright in British law.
+Prior to that act, there was no such thing as broadcast copyright in British law.
 The previous law was contained in the Copyright Act 1911, which was enacted before the invention of broadcasting.

-The 1956 Act is not retrospective in its effect.
-A radio broadcast made before 1 July 1957 (the commencement date of the 1956 Act) has no broadcast copyright: Schedule 7 paragraph 17, Copyright Act 1956; and Schedule 1 paragraph 9, Copyright Designs and Patents Act 1988.
+The 1956 act is not retrospective in its effect.
+A radio broadcast made before 1 July 1957 (the commencement date of the 1956 act) has no broadcast copyright.

-Under the terms of the 1956 Act, broadcast copyright expires 50 years from the end of the year in which it was transmitted: section 14(2), Copyright Act 1956.
+Under the terms of the 1956 act, broadcast copyright expires 50 years from the end of the year in which it was transmitted.
 The 50-year copyright period cannot be extended for such broadcasts.
-Repeating a broadcast does not extend the period of copyright, whether the repeat is during or after the 50-year copyright period: section 14(3), Copyright Act 1956; and Schedule 1 paragraph 9, Copyright Designs and Patents Act 1988.
+Repeating a broadcast does not extend the period of copyright, whether the repeat is during or after the 50-year copyright period.

-Under the terms of the 1956 Act, copyright in a radio broadcast is not infringed by recording it for non-commercial use.
-The Act only prohibits recording a broadcast if done other than for private purposes (for example, if done for re-sale on tape or disc), and it also prohibits causing a live broadcast (but only if it is a television broadcast) to be seen in public by a paying audience: section 14(4), Copyright Act 1956.
+Under the terms of the 1956 act, copyright in a radio broadcast is not infringed by recording it for non-commercial use.
+The act only prohibits recording a broadcast if done other than for private purposes (for example, if done for re-sale on tape or disc), and it also prohibits causing a live broadcast (but only if it is a television broadcast) to be seen in public by a paying audience.

 In respect of the first point, a recording is not made for a commercial purpose (i.e. a non-private purpose) unless it is offered for sale; so where a recording was made for home use and is not subsequently offered for sale, at no stage is it used for a commercial purpose.
 In respect of the second point, where the broadcast is radio, not television, it does not fall within the terms of the restriction.

 The effect is that it is not an infringement of copyright to record or copy a radio broadcast, made on or after 1 January 1959, unless it is done for commercial purposes (i.e. for payment).

-The copyright law of the United Kingdom was not amended further until 1988; and the 1988 Act has no application to a broadcast made before it came into force, on 1 August 1989: section 170 and Schedule 1 paragraph 5(1), Copyright Designs and Patents Act 1988.
+The copyright law of the United Kingdom was not amended further until 1988; and the 1988 act has no application to a broadcast made before it came into force, on 1 August 1989.

-The 1988 Act is relevant to an earlier broadcast only in that it now expressly permits the making of a copy for private study: section 29, Copyright Designs and Patents Act 1988.
-This strengthens the previous provision, in section 14 of the 1956 Act, that permits a broadcast to be recorded for private purposes.
+The 1988 act is relevant to an earlier broadcast only in that it now expressly permits the making of a copy for private study.
+This strengthens the previous provision, in section 14 of the 1956 act, that permits a broadcast to be recorded for private purposes.